Kitura/Kitura-Cache/README.md

 `KituraCache` is an in-memory, thread-safe cache which allows you to store objects against a unique, [Hashable](https://developer.apple.com/documentation/swift/hashable) key.

+## Swift version
+The latest version of KituraCache requires **Swift 4.0** but recommends usind **4.1.2** or newer.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 **To use KituraCache, import the package and initialise:**
 ```swift
 import KituraCache